Light Sensitivity

 Can indoor lighting trigger this?

 Yes.
 Screens, fluorescent fixtures, and high-contrast artificial lighting are commonly mentioned as sources of discomfort for people who experience light sensitivity.
+Subtle flicker that the eye does not consciously register — particularly in older fluorescent or some LED fixtures — is sometimes discussed as a contributor to visual fatigue.

 Is it always related to eye health?

 Not always.
 Neurological factors, stress, sleep quality, and overall fatigue are frequently discussed alongside eye health as possible contributors.
+Migraine in particular is commonly associated with light sensitivity both during an episode and, in some individuals, as a lower-grade background tendency between episodes.